 Getting into the right state

 - Consider the decision intuitively.
-Be silent, do we have a small voice that adds anything to our logical and our emotional thinking?
+Be silent.
+Do we have a small voice that adds anything to our logical and our emotional thinking?
 What score would we give the decision intuitively?
 Once again, rank it from 1 to 10.

 - Add up the three scores.
 If we still think the decision is a good idea, play a mental movie of us implementing it, see what we see, hear what we hear, and feel what we feel.
 Continue the movie until we’ve got the best results we can get.
 What’s the impact on us?
 The people around us?
 (And maybe the environment we live in?)

 Decide on the first small step to implement the decision.
-Imagine ourselves carrying out this action, as ourselves (associated) in the very best emotional state, to get the best result we can get.
+Imagine ourselves carrying out this action as ourselves (associated) in the very best emotional state to get the best result we can get.
 Then imagine ourselves as an independent person (3rd position) and coach ourselves to do it better.
 Repeat the imagination exercise as ourselves, taking into account our coaching.

-This exercise significantly improves the chances of us carrying out the first step, and carrying it out in the best possible way.
+This exercise significantly improves the chances of us carrying out the first step and carrying it out in the best possible way.
 Read about the perceptual positions NLP technique.

 Then complete a timeline exercise of us achieving what we want.
 Feel free to repeat the exercise if we need to do any more work on the exercise.

-We offer prospective coaching and training clients 3 ‘no charge’ Skype/Zoom/Google Meet discovery sessions, so you can make your own decision as to how well it will work, before you go ahead with a programme.
+We offer prospective coaching and training clients 3 ‘no charge’ Skype/Zoom/Google Meet discovery sessions, so you can decide how well it will work before you go ahead with a programme.

 Decision making – Recommended Resources

-Want to to know more about NLP.
+Want to know more about NLP?
 See our homepage: What is NLP?